OISTE/repository/tmp/testcp.md

 ### Organization administering the document

-This document is administered by the **OGTM Policy Approval Authority** (referred from now as **PAA**).
+This document is administered by the **OWGTM Policy Approval Authority** (referred from now as **PAA**).

 The **PAA** has a series of distinct functions but does not operate as a